zmap/zbrowse/README.md

 ## Setup and Usage

 This tool will spawn a headless_shell instance and connect on the port provided in the input.

 ### Setting up zbrowse

-Before using the tool, be sure to run `npm install` to get all the relevant node packages.
+Before using zbrowse, be sure to run `npm install` to get all the relevant node packages downloaded and installed.

 ```
 cd js